rafay-imran8/crop-care/README.md

-Yes — this root README is outdated in several places, especially **OpenRouter → Groq**, model names, chunking, file names, and the current Phase 1/Phase 2 structure.
-Here is the modified version while keeping your existing README structure and content style.

 # Agricultural AI: Multi-Phase NLP & RAG System

 A comprehensive project implementing transformer-based models for agricultural text processing and a Retrieval-Augmented Generation (RAG) system for answering agricultural questions.